wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 Once you can play the cycle of fourths on each string individually, it's time to start practicing [TDG001](#TDG001) for in it's entirety.

-Now, you'll be finding each note on **all** of the strings at once.
-You'll find this quite challenging at first.
+You'll be finding each note on **all** of the strings at once.
+You may find this quite challenging at first.

 I *strongly* recommend you practice this without a metronome for the first several days.
 Build up good landmarks in your brain before trying to play in time: the metronome is a harsh taskmaster!

 When you're ready though, set the metronome to a nice s-l-o-w tempo and try playing whole notes at first.
 Then half notes.
 For a real challenge, try playing quarter notes at a quick tempo (say 100 BPM).

-This is one of those drills that you may never truly master, but if you can perform it with half notes at 60 BPM you know the fretboard better than 99% of the guitarists I know.
+This is one of those drills that may take years to master.
+The goal is to know the notes like the back of your hand, but if you can perform [TDG001](#TDG001) with half notes at 60 BPM, you'll know the fretboard well enough to tackle almost any challenge (and better than many guitarists who have been playing for *years*).

-It's an excellent warm up exercise, and I still perform it at the beginning of all my practice sessions.
+[TDG001](#TDG001) is an excellent warm up exercise, and I still perform it at the beginning of almost every practice sessions.
 It only takes a minute or two.

 Enjoy!